guttih/gpputest/src/doc/README.md

 # GppUTest README.md
 Scripts to help with creating TDD c++ projects with CppUTest

+**gpputest** is a installable package for Red Hat-Based Linux distros (like: *Red Hat*, *Fedora*, *Centos* and *Rocky linux*).
+The package has been tested on *Rocky Linux 8.6 (Green Obsidian)*

 Click [Online info](https://guttih.com/public/vault/repo/description/gpputest) get get more information about this package.

 ## Requirements
 - [CppUTest]
 - [lcov]

-**gpputest** is a installable rpm for Red Hat-Based Linux like
-  - Red hat
-  - fedora
-  - Centos
-  - Rocky linux
+- [QT]

-The package has been tested on *Rocky Linux 8.6 (Green Obsidian)*
+### Installing qt

+You need to visit [qt download page] and download the qt installer.
+In order to make the installer run on a fresh Rocky linux 8.6 in needed to install these packages:

+1. First I installed these packages
+    ```
+    sudo dnf install gpputest xcb-util-wm  libxcb-image xcb-util-image xcb-util-keysyms xcb-util-renderutil
+    ```
+2. Then I installed this package group
+    ```
+    sudo dnf groupinstall "Development Tools"
+    ```
+3. Finally I Ran the QT installer
+    1. Download the installer from [qt download page]
+    2. Make the downloaded installer runnable.
+        - The installer will be named something like `qt-unified-linux-x64-4.4.0-online.run`
+    3. Run the installer

 ## CPPUTest example project